Table of Contents

 - Compact footprint – important for basements and garages.

-The RitFit M1 PRO Multifunctional Smith Machine is a good example of a compact, all-in-one home gym station with a Smith bar, squat rack, cable crossover system, and pull-up bar built into a single unit.
+| RitFit M1 PRO Multifunctional Smith Machine | Compact, all-in-one unit | Smith bar, squat rack, cable crossover system, and pull-up bar | Individuals looking for a comprehensive, space-efficient home gym station. |

-The RitFit BUFFALO Multifunctional Smith Machine adds a dual-sided design with lat pulldown and cable crossover, making it great for families or partners who want to train together using both Smith and cables at the same time.
+| RitFit BUFFALO Multifunctional Smith Machine | Dual-sided design | Lat pulldown and cable crossover | Families or training partners who want to work out simultaneously using both the Smith bar and cables. |

 This guide uses RitFit equipment as examples because we design home-gym–focused Smith combinations.
 Recommendations are based on our in-house testing and customer feedback.